oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 You will probably be challenged as you have a self signed certificate.

-- In the browser, accept a self signed certificate.
+  10. In the browser, accept a self signed certificate.
+There are several way you may need to do this and they vary by browser and version. as of the time of writing (Sept 2020) the following worked using the browsers on MacOs

   - In Safari you will be presented with a page saying "This Connection Is Not Private" Click the "Show details" button, then you will see a link titled `visit this website` click that, then click the `Visit Website` button on the confirmation pop-up.
 To update the security settings you may need to enter a password, use Touch ID or confirm using your Apple Watch.
   - In Firefox once the security risk page is displayed click on the "Advanced" button, then on the "Accept Risk and Continue" button
   - In Chrome once the "Your connection is not private" page is displayed click the advanced button, then you may see a link titled `Proceed to ....(unsafe)` click that.